kevindelorme/Valmod-Expansion/README.md

  - Farmer (in progress),
  - Others if I find inspiration (example : Thug, Nudist, etc...).
 2. I also want to create and add new challenges to the Valmod mod :
- - New classes specific challenges,
+ - New classes specifics challenges,
  - PvP challenges.
 3. I also wouldlike to mod the loot system in order to loot more bullets to create a more PvP flavoured mod.
 4. Finally, I may edit the blood moon mechanics in order to modify the 7 days delay to 30 days.